ussoewwin/ComfyUI-nunchaku-unofficial-z-image-turbo-loader/README.md

 #### Usage Notes

-- **Nunchaku library version**: You must have the Nunchaku library version from **December 24, 2025** (2025-12-24) installed.
+- **Nunchaku library version**: You **MUST** have the Nunchaku library version from **December 24, 2025** (2025-12-24) installed.
+This is a hard requirement - other versions will not work.
 For Windows with Python 3.13 and PyTorch 2.9.1+cu130, a pre-built package is available at [ussoewwin/nunchaku-build-on-cu130-windows](https://huggingface.co/ussoewwin/nunchaku-build-on-cu130-windows).
 For other environments, you need to build it from source.
 Build instructions are not provided in this repository; please refer to the official Nunchaku repository.
 - Ensure you have the required Nunchaku package installed (version >= 1.0.0)
 - Models must be quantized using SVDQuant and saved with proper metadata
 - The node automatically detects and handles different quantization precisions (INT4, FP4)